7 Ways you can give your content the right persona.

 Secretive

-Even if you’re only a teeny-bit social, you probably must’ve heard of some kind of “secret” bar or restaurant in and around your locality (of course, given that there is one), and you most likely must have wanted to go there yourself.
-It is just one of the basic human instincts to want to know, experience, possess and share that what seems to outside of common knowledge.
+Even if you’re only a little social, you probably must’ve heard of some kind of “secret” bar or restaurant nearby, and you most likely wanted to go there yourself.
+It is one of the basic human instincts to want to know, experience, possess, and share what seems outside of common knowledge.
+Delivering content that gives your reader that extra bit of information your competitors fail to provide can give your audience something to sit on.

 Identity

-The words ‘identity’ and ‘persona’ resound similar meanings in many ways, and yet there is an important distinction that you might want to consider.
-‘Persona’ is a set of special or unique characteristics attributed to an individual (or in the case of this blog – a body of work), while ‘Identity’ is a set of common characteristics that could be attributed to majority of individuals.
-In other words, not everybody has a persona, but just about everybody has an identity.
+The words ‘identity’ and ‘persona’ resound similar meanings in many ways, yet there is an important distinction.
+‘Persona’ is a set of special or unique characteristics attributed to an individual (or a body of work), while ‘Identity’ is a set of common characteristics that could be attributed to most individuals.
+In other words, not everybody has a persona, but almost everybody has an identity.
+Identity in your content comes from using words like “you” and “us”.
+Addressing your reader in the first person gives your content a human-like identity.
+The reader feels as if a human is talking to them.
+A story always gets your reader more interested and engaged in your content, especially when the story rolls along with an identity, triggering compassionate human instincts and motivating your potential buyer to act!

 Images